 - Safety protocols and adequate testing: Both were a part of developing the COVID-19 vaccine.
 Global funding for COVID-19 vaccines allowed for very large, well-run clinical trials that have shown us that the vaccine is safe.

-- Vaccine effectiveness: The Moderna & Pfizer vaccines work to keep you from getting very sick from COVID-19 two weeks after you’ve received your 2nd dose or booster dose.
+- Vaccine effectiveness: The Moderna & Pfizer vaccines work to keep you from getting very sick from COVID-19 shortly after you’ve received your 2nd dose or booster dose.
 Most importantly, they both work to keep you from severe hospitalization or death.